Summer programs, generally taken one or two summers prior to enrollment, enable parents and students to get a taste of the boarding school experience.

 The campus is 15 minutes from the Burke Mountain Ski Area, a great venue for weekend recreation, whether it's skiing, hiking or mountain biking.

 Athletics Department Director: Wheeler Paul

 Summary: LI offers an Advanced/Honors Studies Preparation for students who plan on seeking admission to highly competitive universities and who are willing to commit to a more rigorous academic program.

-A system of advisors and counsellors in both the academic program and the boarding program assures that every student is paired with a counselor who can advise on college and career choices.
+A system of advisors and counselors in both the academic program and the boarding program assures that every student is paired with a counselor who can advise on college and career choices.

 Department Director: Patrick Guckin